Young professional working with laptop open on their desk

 • The card brand (Visa, MasterCard, Discover, American Express, etc.)

-These percentages can negatively affect a merchant’s ratios and potentially land them in the card brand dispute and fraud programs.
-Knowing the make-up of your portfolio can help a merchant understand whether or not they need to work with third-party vendors to lower risk and identify these riskier customers before they could become a problem.
+These percentages can negatively affect a Merchant’s ratios and potentially land them in the card brand dispute and fraud programs such as Visa’s VAMP program.
+Knowing the make-up of your portfolio can help a Merchant understand whether or not they need to work with third-party vendors to lower risk and identify these riskier customers before they could become a problem.

 Subscribe to the Slyce360 newsletter